 At the southern end of Four Mile Beach near Four Mile Beach Park, there is an area for watercraft sports.
-This includes an outrigger club and a number of businesses offering craft hire.
+This includes an outrigger club and several businesses offering craft hire.
 There are several formalised access tracks at this location to provide recreational access.
-Access for boats is limited to Dickson's Inlet, away from Four Mile Beach so it is only smaller craft accessing the beach at this point and no vehicles are required to launch craft.
+Access for boats is limited to Dickson's Inlet, away from Four Mile Beach so it is only smaller craft accessing the beach at this point and no vehicle access is required to launch craft.